jdanene/aaronmalki.com/README.md

 - [x] Hamburger needs to go to actial pages
 - [x] Navbar changes color when scrolling

 Also set up routing, context, and fonts.
 Tried to do something with StyledText s.t it grows and shrinks w/ window but not sure it works.
+Always check material-ui for shit it seems to have everything.

 Next